tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 https://www.w3.org/TR/css3-selectors/#selectors

 Let's try a few of these out below.
-Note that we have added another paragraph. and three uses of the &lt;b> element:
+Note that we have added another paragraph:

 ### dom-3.HTML